NosajGithub/stock-quote-slackbot/README.md

 The second usage is to enter the word 'range', a ticker symbol, and a start and end date.
 Stockbot will return the average stock price over that date range.

+In both cases, the trigger word must be the first word in the message.
+It is not case sensitive.

 ### Example Usage

     >>> quote GOOG YHOO